mommafish/BCG_Rise/README.md

 <!-- GOALS Section Starts -->
 ## GOALS
 <!-- Add your details -->
-1. Create my own deep learning program in gaming.
-Silther.io, Mario
+1. Create my own deep learning program in gaming such as Silther.io, Mario.
-2. Build a GUI with youtube-dl fork to download my music playlist on Youtube-Music.
+2. Learn to build a GUI with youtube-dl to download my music playlist from Youtube-Music.

 <!-- GOALS Section Ends -->